-Another common mistake is failing to ground the outlet properly, and this can put you at risk of electrical shock in a malfunction.
+Another common mistake is failing to properly ground the outlet, which can put you at risk of electrical shock in a malfunction.

-Other mistakes people make include using a too thin gauge extension cord, which can lead to voltage drop and decreased treadmill performance, or using a too-long line, which can also cause a voltage drop.
+Other mistakes people make include using a too-thin gauge extension cord, which can lead to a voltage drop and decreased treadmill performance, or using a too-long line, which can also cause a voltage drop.